Lilly7084/ProjectOrganizer/README.md

 _Coming soon!
 For now, use the `projects.json` file as a reference._

 ## Color code

-_Not actually working yet!
-Will be added for v0.3.0._

 To make it more clear what can and can't be done at any given time, projects are usually color-coded.
 The color code can be defined on a per-project basis, and